jakedecourcey/calculator/readme.md

 ### *By Jacob DeCourcey*

 This calculator was created as homework for *Programming for the Web with JavaScript* by PennX.
 The use cases can be found below.
-There were no asthetic requirements, but the default html provided was hideous, so I cleaned it up a little.
+There were no aesthetic requirements, but the default html provided was hideous, so I cleaned it up a little.

 #### Case #1.
 Performing an operation on two numbers